EBITDA Multiple For Manufacturing Companies Simplified: A Guide for Biomedical and Medical Devices Manufacturers

 Scenario 3:

 Company C is a mid-sized biomedical manufacturer with a diversified product portfolio.
-The company is looking to acquire a smaller competitor to expand its offerings.
+It is looking to acquire a smaller competitor to expand its offerings.

 In this case, Company C will use the EBITDA multiple as a valuation metric to determine the value of the target acquisition.
 The company will assess the target’s historical EBITDA and forecast future earnings to calculate the multiple.